Ice Station Z Review

 You are alone, out in the middle of nowhere with nothing, and a bunch of zombies want to kill you.
 Well, unless you play the online mode and then there are people everywhere and not many zombies.
 Wait.
 What?
 Is this a game I’m talking about?
 Of course, this is a game.
 Ice Station Z for the 3DS eshop is just a game….or is it?!

 Survival is the name of Ice Station Z’s game.
 You are thrown into the middle of nowhere with nothing and then have to collect whatever you can find to survive as long as you can.
 There is no story or even setup for this game.
 I wish there had been some kind of setup at least.
+To be honest developers could even use essay writers from EssayWritingService to get any kind of simple story.
 But for what it is, Ice Station Z is mostly fun.

 The world of Ice Station is very big.
 I’m glad that you can save anywhere, at anytime and come back to things later.
 I think that the maps are randomly generated in single player, but I’m not totally sure because the areas all look pretty similar.
 There are a few unique buildings and places to visit (a sub!) here and there.
 I do know that the items you find in this game randomly pop up in places.
 And there are a lot of items to find in this game!